apache/kyuubi/docs/deployment/on_kubernetes.md

 You can use cmd `kubectl cluster-info` to get api-server host and port.

-### Spark Image
+### Docker Image

 Kubernetes requires users to supply images that can be deployed into containers within pods.

 Spark also ships within a `./bin/docker-image-tool.sh` script that can be used to build and publish the Docker images to use with the K8s backend.

 Example usage is: